4 Billion Years On

 Malaysia Climate

-Top 5 Cities: Kuala Lumpur, Johor Bahru, Ipoh, Kuching, and George Town
+Top 5 Cities: Kuala Lumpur, Johor Bahru, Ipoh, Kuching, George Town, and Singapore

 This month in numbers